 Between 2013 and 2016, more than 600 people were arrested for heroin-related crimes in Rochester; approximately 70% took place in the North Clinton Avenue area.
 The Rochester Police Department described the residential street as a “drug corridor” and “open-air drug market” with the open sale and use of Heroin.
 Data has revealed that over half of buyers travel from areas like the Finger Lakes suburbs, Buffalo, and Syracuse.

 Local authorities have formed the Monroe County Heroin Task Force to curb the spread of addiction.
 In 2017, 766 overdoses resulted in 85 deaths in Monroe County.
 From January to November 2020, 120 Monroe County residents died of a drug overdose.
 That number is 3.4% higher than the same time period in 2019; officials attribute the rise to COVID-19 and the increased desire for many to use as a way to cope.

 You have options.
 Talk about them with a treatment provider today.

 Between January 1 and March 31, 2018, 262 overdoses were reported in Monroe County.

 Monroe County has worked hard to make treatment available to as many as possible.
 The Office of Alcoholism and Substance Abuse Services (OASAS) oversees addiction treatment services across a number of facilities in the area.
-More emergency responders and treatment providers have also been trained in the administration of Narcan and Suboxone (a combination of buprenorphine and Naloxone).
+More emergency responders and treatment professionals have also been trained in the administration of Narcan and Suboxone (a combination of Buprenorphine and Naloxone).

 Levels of care offered through Rochester rehab services are: